eric-d-knowles/vscode-greene/doc.md

 Fortunately, moving code development to your personal laptop or desktop does not mean giving up direct access to Greene’s computing resources.
 By linking a local IDE to the Greene cluster, you can take advantage of advanced tools and extensions — including AI features — while still running your code on powerful remote hardware.

-This guide walks through the process of configuring VS Code to connect to Greene, allowing you full control over your development environment without sacrificing computational power.
+This guide walks through the process of configuring VS Code to connect to Greene, affording you full control over your development environment without sacrificing computational power.

 Note that the guide assumes familiarity with Singularity containers and conda environments — NYU HPC's recommended approach to creating fully independent and reproducible computing environments.
 If you’re new to this approach, start [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/singularity-with-miniconda) to learn how to create a writable container overlay, install Miniforge, and configure a conda environment inside the container.
 If you’re interested in using your Singularity setup with the OnDemand web interface, [this guide](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/open-ondemand-ood-with-condasingularity) covers that process.